fy2ne/fy2ne/README.md

 ---

-baccalaureate student. i build infrastructure, not features.
+student. i build infrastructure, not features.

 the gap between what AI tooling *promises* and what it actually *delivers at scale* — that's where i work. low-latency execution, minimal footprints, systems that run quietly and correctly. dark-mode first, always. no placeholders, ever.